 Examples of the Excellent Generosity of the Poor

 - The Poor Widow's Generosity (Luke 21:1-4)

-Jesus commended the two very small cooper coins offering of the poor widow compared to the higher value gifts of the rich presented at the temple treasury.
+Jesus commended the two very small copper coins offering of the poor widow compared to the higher value gifts of the rich presented at the temple treasury.
 He concluded that the poor widow's offering is more than all the gifts of the rich because of her generosity.
 Jesus knows the surpassing greatness of the generosity of the poor widow compared to all the givers at the house of God.
 The poor widow out of her poverty gave everything she had to live on while the rich gave their gifts out of their wealth (v.
 4).

 If we take a look around us, the usual format of giving and helping is like that of the rich giver at the temple treasury.
 Many people, especially the wealthy used the excess formula in giving.
 They gave only the excess because greed and fear withhold them from giving beyond their ability.
 Billionaires around the world gave donations to charity.
-Some of them founded charitable institution to show to the world that they are helping the needy.
+Some of them founded a charitable institution to show the world that they are helping the needy.
 But they were unable to give half or beyond of their worth not like the poor widow who gave all her worth.
 The rich are quantity givers, but the poor are quality givers.

 EXCESS FORMULA IN GIVING

 - The Generosity Of The Macedonian Churches (2 Corinthians 8:1-5)